freezy/dmd-extensions/README.md

 parameters to it.
 Instead, we use `DmdDevice.ini` which must be located in the same folder as `VPinMAME.dll` or at the path where the `DMDDEVICE_CONFIG` environment variable is pointing to.

+Note however that it's also possible to make `dmdext.exe` use the ini instead of command line parameters (using the `--use-ini` parameter).

 ### Output Configuration